Monastery of Mayo: History

 In about 679 Adamnan, the illustrious biographer of Columba, visited Mayo and according to some writers, ruled there for seven years after Gerald's death.
 This latter statement is not, on the face of it, improbable if Gerald, as Colgan thinks, did not live after 697; but the Four Masters give the date of his death as 13 March 726, and the "Annals of Ulster" put the event as late as 731.

 With regard to events after Gerald's death there are recorded only isolated facts concerning the school he had ruled so wisely and had loved so well.
 Nonetheless, such isolated details have often attracted considerable interest, or acquired importance.
 The monastery burned down after a lightning strike in 783, Fire again destroyed it in 808.
 The old "Life of St. Gerald" states that the monastery was plundered in 818 by Turgesius the Dane.
 Buried here was Domhnall, son of Torlough O'Conor, Lord of North Connacht, "the glory and the moderator and the good adviser of the Irish people" (d.
 1176).
 From the entry of 1209, recording the death of "Cele O'Duffy, Bishop of Magh Eo of the Saxons", it was long after the Synod of Kells (1152) that the monastery acquired the status of an episcopal see.

 Mayo, like the other ancient Irish monastic schools, suffered from the raids of native and foreigner, especially during the fourteenth century.
 But it survived them all: as late as 1478, a bishop's death was still being qualified as "Bishop Higgens of Mayo of the Saxons".
 It cannot be ascertained when the diocese of Mayo, featuring not a cathedral but a parochial church, outlived its status for practical purposes.
 However, as late as 1217, during the reign of Honorius III, the Roman Curia had to discuss the question.
 It was probably not settled definitively for centuries after that: one of those martyred at Kilmallock on 13 August 1579 was Patrick O'Hely, "Bishop of Mayo of the Saxons".
 The diocese was formally joined to Tuam by papal decree as late as 1631.

-There is today little indication in Mayo Abbey village of its proud heritage, nor of its erstwhile importance in the Celtic-Anglo Saxon Christian world of the 7th and 8th centuries.
-This place remained, for more than a thousand years, the most important centre in the region, becoming in turn a diocese and a Norman town.
+There is today little indication in Mayo Abbey village of its former heritage or importance in the Celtic-Anglo Saxon Christian world of the 7th and 8th centuries.
+This place remained, for more than a thousand years, one of the most important centres in the region, becoming in turn a diocese and a Norman town.
 It gave its name to County Mayo, the third largest county in Ireland.